tnagler/website/content/team/index.md

 Hannah holds a BSc in Mathematics from Heidelberg University and an MSc in Statistics from LMU Munich.
 She is working on uncertainty quantification in interpretable ML.

+##### Anna Hunstig

+Anna holds BSc and MSc degrees in Mathematics from Paderborn University and RWTH Aachen.
+She is working on machine learning methods for improving sensor production pipelines at Bosch.

 <!-- --- -->

 <!-- ## Student assistants